equivalent/scrapbook2/archive/blogs/2017-09-cloud-coding.md

 ### Remote Workspaces

-Have you ever VCN connect to your colleague or Mom computer to solve an issue ?
+Have you ever VCN connect to your colleague's or Mom's computer to solve an issue ?
 Cool then you know what I'm talking about.

 Basically VCN [Virtual Network Computing](https://en.wikipedia.org/wiki/Virtual_Network_Computing) is like streaming